 Conducting the Study

-To begin the experiment, obtain the subject’s informed consent to participate in the study.
+To begin the experiment, the researcher needs to obtain the subject’s informed consent to participate in the study.
 The informed consent gives a synopsis of the study - any risks and benefits of participation - and lets the participant know that she is free to quit at any time.

 WIDE: Researcher and subject sitting together in the lab as the researcher hands the subject the consent form.

 MED-over the shoulder: Subject reviews the consent form.
 Editors, please freeze frame this scene followed by a blur effect.
-Then add text over screen.
+Then add the following text over screen as narrated: TEXT overlay: synopsis of study, risks & benefits, quit at any time.

 Next, make random assignments to the condition.
 Randomly order the packets so that the participant’s condition isn’t based on anything other than chance and any subconscious assumptions on the part of the researcher are avoided.